code4sac/neighborhood-connect-api/README.md

 ```
 npm run dev-db-refresh
 ```
-The database.json is configured to point to the Dockerized
+The database.json is configured to point to the local database in Docker

 ## Database Schema